cswebdev/TS-CLI-Reverse-Polish-Notation-Calculator/README.md

 <ul>
   <li><strong>Basic Operators:</strong> In this version, I have limited the calculator to the basic four operators.
 This decision was made to ensure a stable and functional initial release.
 Future updates will include more complex operators and functions.</li>
   <li><strong>Single Interface:</strong> Currently, the application only supports CLI.
-HoIver, I have designed the code with future scalability in mind, allowing for the addition of WebSocket, file, or TCP socket interfaces.</li>
+However, I have designed the code with future scalability in mind, allowing for the addition of WebSocket, file, or TCP socket interfaces.</li>
   <li><strong>Error Handling:</strong> While basic error handling is implemented, more comprehensive validation and user feedback mechanisms will be introduced in future updates.</li>
 </ul>